Vocova

 Are free transcription tools accurate enough for professional work?

 They can be accurate enough for drafts, notes, content repurposing, and searchable archives.
 For publication, legal, medical, academic, or client-facing work, expect to review the transcript.
-Accuracy depends more on audio quality, speaker overlap, accents, and language than on whether the plan is free.
+Accuracy depends more on audio quality, speaker overlap, accents, and language than on whether the plan is free — see AI vs human transcription for where review is essential.

 Do free transcription tools keep my audio?